 Over-the-Counter Tag Non-Resident Tag | $373 Resident Tag | $47

 Camp is located about 20 miles from Douglas, Wyoming off of Highway 91, locally known as Cold Springs Road.
-Camp consists of a 2 bedroom, 1 bathroom "bunkhouse" and a separate "cook shack".
+Camp consists of a 2 bedroom, 1 bathroom "bunkhouse", guide quarters, and a separate "cook shack".
 The cook shack offers a lounge, dining area and kitchen.
 The outfitter and cook stay on sight in their own 2 bedroom cabin.
 The bunkhouse offers 3 beds made up with flannel sheets and comfy blankets.
 You don't need to bring a bedroll, pillow, or towels because we provide those amenities.
 The bathroom offers a hot shower after a long day of hiking in the cold.

 There is no cell service, wifi, or television at camp.
 You can get cell service in a couple of locations on the mountain if you need to make a call or check your email, or you can drive about 15 minutes towards town to get service.